-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, myelodysplastic neoplasm (syndrome) or death from myelodysplastic neoplasm (syndrome) is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting myelodysplastic neoplasm (syndrome) or death from myelodysplastic neoplasm (syndrome), with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 4 January 2023 concerning myelodysplastic syndrome in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 4 January 2023 concerning myelodysplastic syndrome in accordance with section 196G of the VEA.
+The investigation involved an

+- examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
 The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'myelodysplastic neoplasm (syndrome)' in subsection 7(2); - including ICD-10-AM codes for 'myelodysplastic neoplasm (syndrome)' in subsection 7(3); - revising the factor in subsection 9(1) concerning smoking; - revising the factor in subsection 9(2) concerning being treated with one of the following drugs; - revising the factor in subsection 9(4) concerning undergoing ablative treatment with radioactive iodine; - revising the factor in subsection 9(5) concerning undergoing treatment with radioactive phosphorus for polycythaemia vera; - revising the factor in subsection 9(8) concerning having acquired immunodeficiency syndrome; - revising the factor in subsection 9(10) concerning having one of the following autoimmune diseases; - new factor in subsection 9(11) concerning completing a course of therapy for malignant neoplasm; - deleting factor concerning having received a solid organ transplant; - deleting factor concerning having aplastic anaemia; - new definitions of 'BMI' and 'one pack-year' in Schedule 1 Dictionary; - revising the definitions of 'being exposed to benzene', 'being obese', and 'cumulative equivalent dose' in Schedule 1 Dictionary; and - deleting the definitions of 'pack-years of cigarettes, or the equivalent thereof in other tobacco products', 'specified list of autoimmune diseases' and 'specified list of drugs'.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'myelodysplastic neoplasm (syndrome)' in subsection 7(2); - including ICD-10-AM codes for 'myelodysplastic neoplasm (syndrome)' in subsection 7(3); - revising the factor in subsection 9(1) concerning smoking; - revising the factor in subsection 9(2) concerning being treated with one of the following drugs; - new factor in subsection 9(6) concerning completing a course of therapy for malignant neoplasm; - deleting factor concerning undergoing treatment with radioactive iodine for cancer; - deleting factor concerning undergoing treatment with radioactive phosphorus; - deleting factor concerning having aplastic anaemia; - new definition of 'one pack-year' in Schedule 1 Dictionary; - revising the definitions of 'being exposed to benzene' and 'cumulative equivalent dose' in Schedule 1 -Dictionary; and - deleting the definitions of 'pack-years of cigarettes, or the equivalent thereof in other tobacco products' and 'specified list of drugs'.